What is different about ladies golf balls

 Both golf balls are designed to travel a certain distance, and the club head speed is the main factor determining how far a ball will fly.

 Some minor differences between men’s and women’s golf balls could affect their flight.
-For example, women’s golf balls tend to have a higher loft angle, which could lead to them flying slightly further.
+For example, women’s golf balls tend to have a higher loft angle, possibly leading to them flying slightly further.

 Additionally, women tend to have slower swing speeds than men, so they may benefit from using a ball with a lower compression rating (a measure of how much the ball squishes when hit).